binarycamper/ft_transcendence/README.md

 ◦ A user who is an administrator of a channel can kick, ban or mute (for a limited time) other users, but not the channel owners.

-• The user should be able to invite other users to play a Pong game through the chat interface.

-• The user should be able to access other players profiles through the chat interface.

 - Each user should have a Match History including 1v1 games, ladder, and anything else useful.
 Anyone who is logged in should be able to consult it.
 ```